 In this lesson, you learned that the purpose of conclusions is to wrap up essays by giving readers a feeling of cohesion and closure.
-There are three primary approaches that writers can take in crafting conclusions: the summary approach, which notes the essay's main points and re-emphasizes the thesis; the expansion approach, which raises additional related questions and potential research; and the hybrid approach, which combines element s of the first two approaches. --- --------------------------------
+There are three primary approaches that writers can take in crafting conclusions: the summary approach, the expansion approach, and the hybrid approach, which combines elements of the first two approaches.